Sohini05/Restaurant_Orders_Analysis_SQL/README.md

 - Which dishes sell best during peak times?
 - Which day of the week has the most orders?
 - What are the top 5 highest-value orders?
+- What is the total dishes count for each category among the top five highest-spending orders?
 - Which expensive items are underperforming?

 ---